About Me

 Dr. Reece Malone

-A a sexologist, he is a speaker, trainer, author, editor and public health and education policy analyst.
-Dr. Malone has lent his expertise to prestigious organizations including The World Health Organization, The Pan American Health Organization, The Canadian Human Rights Commission, The Public Health Agency of Canada, The Alberta Children’s Hospital, and the District of Columbia Department of Health.
-A sought-after media source on contemporary sexuality issues, he has been featured on CBC National, CBC Radio, and Global National, and has contributed to esteemed publications such as Canadian School Counsellor, Family Therapy Magazine, Men’s Journal, and Women and Men Magazine.
-His insights have graced platforms like Dan Savage’s Savage Love, Chicago Reader, Health.com, Playboy Magazine, and TSN’s Intimately You.
+In addition to his clinical practice, Dr. Malone is a speaker, trainer, author, editor, and public health and education policy analyst.
+He has contributed his expertise to leading organizations including the World Health Organization, Pan American Health Organization, Canadian Human Rights Commission, Public Health Agency of Canada, The Government of Manitoba, Sport Manitoba, Alberta Children’s Hospital, and the District of Columbia Department of Health.

-Dr. Malone’s influence extends to academia, where he has served as either faculty or guest faculty for institutions including Antioch University Seattle Couples and Family Therapy Program, Widener University Center for Human Sexuality Studies, University of Guelph Couple and Family Therapy Program, and The University of Manitoba Faculties of Education, Nursing, Medicine and Departments of Physiotherapy, Occupational Therapy and Respiratory Therapy.
-He is currently an adjunct professor at the California Institute for Integral Studies teaching emerging sex therapists and educators interventions and clinical skills.
+Dr. Malone’s influence extends into academia, where he has served as faculty or guest faculty at institutions including Antioch University Seattle, Widener University’s Center for Human Sexuality Studies, University of Guelph, and the University of Manitoba across multiple health and education faculties.
+He is currently an adjunct professor at the California Institute for Integral Studies, where he trains emerging sex therapists and educators in clinical skills and interventions.

-As a qualified expert in trans and non-binary adult health, Dr. Malone has testified as an expert witness to the Manitoba Board of Adjudication for the Manitoba Human Rights Commission, further solidifying his impact in the field.
+A qualified expert in trans and non-binary adult health, Dr. Malone has served as an expert witness for the Manitoba Human Rights Commission.
 He currently sits on the Equity & Diversity Subcommittee of the Human Rights Committee of Council for the City of Winnipeg.

 Listen to Dr. Reece Malone as a guest on the Embodied Podcast (North Carolina Public Radio).
 On this episode: Anita meets a man who was silent about his ED for 10 years before getting surgery and opening up to partners… and talks with a sex therapist who challenges the word “dysfunction.”
 Plus, a 72-year-old describes how he’s redefined intimacy in his 30 years of experiencing ED.